 Foods high in saturated fats, added salt and sugars should not be eaten regularly as they will replace foods with essential nutrients.
-These discretionary or sometimes foods such as chocolate, chips and takeaway foods should be limited to small amounts and only occasionally.
+These discretionary or 'sometimes' foods, such as chocolate, chips and takeaway foods, should be limited to small amounts and not very often.

-Foods such as whole nuts, seeds, raw carrot, celery sticks and chunks of apple should be avoided for the first 3 years as they can increase the risk of choking.
+Hard foods and chewy, sticky foods should be avoided for the first three years, because they can increase the risk of choking.